-In our opinion, three essential timing requirements define a latency-sensitive application, i.e., worst-case execution time (WCET), e2e delay for different flows, and worst-case communication delay (WCCD).
+In our opinion, three essential timing requirements define a latency-sensitive application, i.e., worst case execution time (WCET), e2e delay for different flows, and worst case communication delay (WCCD).
 Each application's component has associated a WCET representing the time required to produce a result.
 Similarly, we define, for each communication link, a maximum WCCD serving as the time that an IP needs to reach its destination.
 Finally, we provide the means to define an e2e delay for multiple communication flows.
 Notice that the first two timing constraints are part of the e2e delay computation since a communication flow consists of one or more components and communications links alike.
-In [37], authors formalized the syntax and semantics of Flow-Based languages, and they proposed a metamodel for FBP.
-Figure 2 presents our extended metamodel based on their formalism.
+Zarrin et al. [37] formalized the syntax and semantics of flow-based languages, and they proposed a metamodel for FBP.
+Fig. 2 presents our extended metamodel based on their formalism.

-Application model.
-An application model is defined as an FBP network which consists of a set of components $C=\{c_1, c_2, ...\}$ that collaborates to perform a certain goal.
+Application Model: An application model is defined as an FBP network, which consists of a set of components $C=\{c_1, c_2, ...\}$ that collaborates to perform a certain goal.
 An application may have one or more source components (i.e., the component that provides the required data) as well as at least one sink (i.e., a component that acts according to the data received).
-In Figure 3, we present an example of an application model having one source and two sinks, where the communication flow starts with the source component, i.e., c_0 , and finishes with two sink components, i.e., c_4 and c_6 .
+In Fig. 3, we present an example of an application model having one source and two sinks, where the communication flow starts with the source component, i.e., C_0 , and finishes with two sink components, i.e., C_4 and C_6 .